About Me

 ♦ LoRA+: Efficient Low Rank Adaptation of Large Models.
 ICML 2024.
 Soufiane Hayou, Nikhil Ghosh, Bin Yu.
 Paper, Blog

 ♦ Commutative Width and Depth Scaling in Deep Neural Networks.
-Accepted at JMLR, 2024.
+JMLR, 2024.
 Soufiane Hayou.
 Link

 ♦ How Bad is Training on Synthetic Data?
 A Statistical Analysis of Language Model Collapse.
 COLM 2024.
 Mohamed El Amine Seddik, Suei-Wen Chen, Soufiane Hayou, Pierre Youssef, Merouane Debbah.
 Link